dlevine01/fernfolio-11ty-template/projects/baton rouge.md

 ---
-title: Help a redevelopment agency choose where to build housing and where to restore flood-mitigating green space.
+title: Help a redevelopment agency choose where to build housing and where to restore flood-mitigating green space
 emoji: 🏡
 metaDescription: model stormwater risk
 date: 2022-08-20T00:00:00.000Z